KarelKubat/gogit/README.md

 ## Installation

 Get the repository and just `go install gittag.go`.
+Then the first thing you'll want to do, is `cd` into a respository, run `gogit hooks`, and follow the instructions.

 ## Examples